openstack-archive/fuel-plugin-influxdb-grafana/doc/source/user.rst

   of service delivered to the end-user should be slightly impacted.
-- **Unknown**: There is not enough data to infer the actual health state of a service cluster.
+- **Unknown**: There is not enough data to infer the actual health status of a service cluster.
 - **Okay**: None of the above was found to be true.

 The **Virtual Compute Resources** row provides an overview of